Earth tremors leads to second thoughts on geothermal

 Government officials here are reviewing the safety of a geothermal energy project that scientists say set off an earthquake in mid-August, shaking buildings and frightening many residents of this small city.

-But in recent months, two similar projects have stirred concerns about their safety and their propensity to cause earthquakes.
-In the United States, the Energy Department is scrutinizing a project in Northern California run by AltaRock Energy to determine if it is safe.
+But in recent months, two similar projects have stirred safety concerns and their propensity to cause earthquakes.
+In the United States, where an Oregon town uses geothermal to stay warm, the Energy Department is scrutinizing a project in Northern California run by AltaRock Energy to determine if it is safe.
 (The project was shut down by the company last month because of crippling technical problems.)
 Another project, in Basel, Switzerland, was shut down after it generated earthquakes in 2006 and 2007 and is awaiting the decision of a panel of experts about whether it can resume.

 “My concern is that the project leaders for different geothermal projects are about to waste public confidence as long as they don’t talk openly about the seismic risks involved in their projects,” said Rudolf Braun, who is the leader of the Basel study and is following events in Landau.